-Phoenix Alternative High School places among the top 20% of public schools in Michigan for:
+Phoenix Alternative High School ranks among the top 20% of public schools in Michigan for:

-Phoenix Alternative High School's student population of 62 students has grown by 29% over five school years.
+Phoenix Alternative High School's student population of 62 students has stayed relatively flat over five school years.

 The diversity score of Phoenix Alternative High School is 0.20, which is less than the diversity score at state average of 0.52.
 The school's diversity has stayed relatively flat over five school years.